elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-hydrolysis-and-how-does-it-contribute-to-the-digestion-process.md

 url: /learn/health-studies/questions/what-is-hydrolysis-and-how-does-it-contribute-to-the-digestion-process
 score: -1.0
 related_article1:
+    id: 168848
+    title: >-
+        Explain the mechanism of co-transporters and their role in nutrient absorption, particularly sodium-glucose co-transport.
+    subject: Health Studies
+    url: /learn/health-studies/questions/explain-the-mechanism-of-cotransporters-and-their-role-in-nutrient-absorption-particularly-sodiumglucose-cotransport
+related_article2:
     id: 168856
+    title: >-
-    title: Explain the process of starch digestion and its importance as a source of glucose.
+        Explain the process of starch digestion and its importance as a source of glucose.
     subject: Health Studies
     url: /learn/health-studies/questions/explain-the-process-of-starch-digestion-and-its-importance-as-a-source-of-glucose
-related_article2:
-    id: 168850
-    title: Describe the mechanism of the sodium-potassium pump and its importance in maintaining cellular homeostasis.
-    subject: Health Studies
-    url: /learn/health-studies/questions/describe-the-mechanism-of-the-sodiumpotassium-pump-and-its-importance-in-maintaining-cellular-homeostasis
 related_article3:
-    id: 168846
+    id: 168856
-    title: Describe the structure of the phospholipid bilayer and its role in selective permeability.
+    title: >-
+        Explain the process of starch digestion and its importance as a source of glucose.
     subject: Health Studies
-    url: /learn/health-studies/questions/describe-the-structure-of-the-phospholipid-bilayer-and-its-role-in-selective-permeability
+    url: /learn/health-studies/questions/explain-the-process-of-starch-digestion-and-its-importance-as-a-source-of-glucose
 related_article4:
-    id: 168857
+    id: 168852
+    title: >-
-    title: What is the structure of the small intestine, and how does it facilitate nutrient absorption?
+        How is glucose absorbed in the small intestine, and why is this process important for metabolism?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-structure-of-the-small-intestine-and-how-does-it-facilitate-nutrient-absorption
+    url: /learn/health-studies/questions/how-is-glucose-absorbed-in-the-small-intestine-and-why-is-this-process-important-for-metabolism
 related_article5:
-    id: 168850
+    id: 168854
-    title: Describe the mechanism of the sodium-potassium pump and its importance in maintaining cellular homeostasis.
+    title: >-
+        What is the function of carrier proteins in facilitated diffusion and active transport?
     subject: Health Studies
-    url: /learn/health-studies/questions/describe-the-mechanism-of-the-sodiumpotassium-pump-and-its-importance-in-maintaining-cellular-homeostasis
+    url: /learn/health-studies/questions/what-is-the-function-of-carrier-proteins-in-facilitated-diffusion-and-active-transport
 ---

 &nbsp;